 How accessible is this website at the moment?

-We are aware that some aspects of our website mean that parts of it are not fully accessible.
+We are aware that some parts of our website may still not be fully accessible.
 These include the following issues:

 - Adjacent links in a list of links are sometimes identical

 - Some links to external sites open in a new browser window and some open in the same browser window

 - Features such as underlined text or justified text may be present

 - PDF and Word documents may not be fully accessible to screen reader software